mrinalwadhwa/sfquickstarts/site/sfguides/src/build_a_private_custom_api_in_python/build_a_private_custom_api_in_python.md

 We will use [Ockam](https://www.ockam.io/) to __privately__ share this API with other enterprise applications.
 This private API will not have an endpoint that is exposed to the Internet.
 The tutorial will, instead, show you how to create end-to-end encrypted Ockam Portals from your enterprise applications to the API in Snowflake.
-The API would then only be accesible at private endpoints that are only available within your enterprise's VPC or other private environements.
+The API would then only be accessible at private endpoints that are only available within your enterprise's VPC or other private environments.

 This approach ensures that your API cannot be attacked from the Internet and its data will remain highly secure.